mohammadsjahanbakhsh/logistic_regression/README.md

 # logistic_regression
+### Construction of logistic regression model and its improvement

 I want to classify the data using the logistic regression model, and during the process, I will improve my model using the (k-fold validation , Adjusting the Threshold , and poly_features) methods and evaluate my model with the F1-score method.
 The description of the dataset is in the notebook